2026 RAAC Submission Schedule

 Step 1

 Show moreIt is recommended that applicants contact the RAAC via RAAC@justice.wa.gov.au to express their interest in undertaking a research project prior to submitting a research proposal.
-RAAC meetings are held monthly.
+RAAC meetings are held on the dates listed below.
 The RAAC will be able to provide advice regarding the timing of applications and appropriate application forms to be completed.
+If you wish to gauge in principle support to assist grant/ethic applications, the RAAC secretariat may also help you with this if suitable.

 All research projects should comply with the rules and safety and security practices of Department premises, including courts and prisons.
 A significant proportion of the Department’s day-to-day business activities are strictly regulated by legislation.
 Research cannot be supported outside these rules.

-Researchers who would like to visit corrections facilities are encouraged to read the Visiting Prisons page on the Department’s website.
+Researchers who would like to visit corrections facilities are encouraged to read Visiting Prisons on the Department’s website.
+It is also important to note, anyone requesting access to Department of Justice staff/clients/data/sites will be asked to undergo screening/re-screening for security purposes, following a successful application.

 Step 2

-Show moreResearchers will then be requested to submit a full application using the below Application Form and attach all supporting documentation:
+Show moreResearchers will then be requested to submit a full application using the Research Application Form (DOCX, 301KB) and attach all supporting documentation.

 Researchers must address the following criteria: